 SECTION 7.04 Trustee's Disclaimer.
-The Trustee shall not be responsible for and makes no representation as to the validity or adequacy of this Indenture or the Securities, it shall not be accountable for the Company's use of the proceeds from the Securities, and it shall not be responsible for any statement of the Company in the Indenture or in any prospectus, registration statement or other document issued in connection with the sale of the Securities or in the Securities other than the Trustee's certificate of authentication.
+The Trustee shall not be

+responsible for and makes no representation as to the validity or adequacy of this Indenture or the Securities, it shall not be accountable for the Company's use of the proceeds from the Securities, and it shall not be responsible for any statement of the Company in the Indenture or in any document issued in connection with the sale of the Securities or in the Securities other than the Trustee's certificate of authentication.

 SECTION 7.05 Notice of Defaults.
-If a Default occurs and is continuing and if it is known to the Trustee, the Trustee shall mail to each Securityholder and to the Company notice of the Default within 90 days after it occurs.
+If a Default occurs and is

+continuing and if it is known to the Trustee, the Trustee shall mail to each Securityholder and to the Company notice of the Default within 90 days after it occurs.
 Except in the case of a Default in payment of principal of or interest on any Security, the Trustee may withhold the notice if and so long as a committee of its Trust Officers in good faith determines that withholding the notice is in the interest of Securityholders.

 SECTION 7.06 Reports by Trustee to Holders.
-As promptly as practicable after each February 15 beginning with February 15 following the date of this Indenture, and in any event prior to April 15 in each year, the Trustee shall mail to each Securityholder a brief report dated as of such February 15 that complies with TIA (S)313(a).
+As promptly as

+practicable after each \\\\\\ beginning with the \\\\\\ following the date of this Indenture, and in any event prior to \\\\\\ in each year, the Trustee shall mail to each Securityholder a brief report dated as \\\\\\ of \\\\\ that complies with TIA (S)313(a).
 The Trustee also shall comply with TIA (S)313(b).